 - Click Save to save the model.

-The Intermediate and Managed options have been removed in ArcGIS Pro ModelBuilder.
+The Managed option has been removed in ArcGIS Pro ModelBuilder.

 When you run a model, output data is created for each process in the model (unless the process only modifies the input).
 Some of the data created is of no use after the model is run since it was only created to connect to another process that creates new output.
-Such data is called intermediate data.
-When a model tool is run from the Geoprocessing pane, all intermediate output data is automatically deleted when the tool completes, except datasets that are output parameters.
-When a model is run in ModelBuilder, all data that is created is maintained.
+This data is called intermediate data.
+When a model is run from the Geoprocessing pane, the outputs marked as Intermediate Data are deleted automatically.
+When a model is run in ModelBuilder, you can delete the outputs marked as Intermediate Data by clicking the Intermediate button on the ModelBuilder ribbon.

 Colors, shapes, and images